 A distinctly non-academic, non-fiction, self-help/advice-ish book for young American men which I’ve tinkered with since 2015 commenting on behavior I have personally witnessed from white, straight, CIS American males ages 15-35.

 As an experiment, I plan to make my progress publicly available to whomever may wish to critique or otherwise input.
-Here is the outline document on WorkFlowy and here is the public link to my real Microsoft Word document.

-- The romanticism of Apathy.
+- The romanticism of Apathy and The New Sincerity.

 - Why catcalling/inappropriate propositioning is detrimental for all parties involved.